 How many times have you craved physical activity during corona times?
 How much have you missed the team spirit of social events and sports matches?
 Till ”the big announcement” that corona is long gone, here is some readers’ digest on sports you can do or watch with your mates after a long time of social distancing.
+This is especially useful for those people who like to bet on sports online, as these tips are just as useful as the best bet35 bonus codes India has to offer.
 Moreover, these are the sports you can consider as your future profession if you work hard enough since they are seen as the most popular in India.
 Who wouldn’t like to make a living out of a hobby?

 Cricket started to attract its supporters in 1983 when the Indian Cricket National team won the World cup, along with legendary Kapil Dev being the captain of the team.
 Since the foundation of the Indian Premier League in 2005, a lot of money has been invested in this sport and cricket has made big profits.
 The IPL attracts a lot of cricketers from all over the world, and the Board of Control for Cricket is there to keep cricket in national focus.